edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 When I was a teenager I went to school in Blarney (yes, the one with the castle), which was about a 20 minute bus ride away.
-As I got older my friends and I would go drinking in the Blarney woods and talk about everything.
+As I got older my friends and I would go drinking in the Blarney woods.
+It seemed like we would talk about everything.

 The family house was a bungalow surrounded by farmland.
-There is a crashed car in the back garden and I don't know how it got there.
+There is a crashed car in the back garden and I still don't know how it got there.

 # Factory cottage